The best popper lures are available in a wide range of bright colors, between 3 to 4 inches in length, and have two #4 size treble hooks.

 Overall Score – 3/5 ⭐⭐⭐

-The 6th Sense lure company is relatively new to the fishing industry, but the brand has made quite a splash in recent years with its unique and bold lure designs that are clearly made to cause more of a splash than other popper styles.
+The 6th Sense lure company is relatively new to the fishing industry, but the brand has made quite a splash in recent years with its unique and bold lure designs that are made to cause more of a splash than other popper styles.
 The 6th Sense Splashback 70 Topwater Popper Lure is another solid option as it features the largest concave mouth design of any other popper style lure.

 This lure also has excellent side-to-side movement that makes it easy to walk the dog or let the popper dart in any direction it wants as you work it through the water’s surface.